 Taking a break from lifting during travel

-After training with Jeremy for a while I began a nomadic life of blogging from different countries around the world.
+After training with Jeremy for a while I began a nomadic life of blogging from different countries around the world, starting in 2018.

 Powerlifting took a back seat.
 I was just trying to stay “in shape” and did so however I could at any gym in any country I went to.
 Often, I’d just go for a run and do push-ups, pull-ups, or whatever.
 At gyms I often had to use machines, but not in a very systematic way.

 During my nomadic period, I found a personal trainer, a German named Julia, at one of the gyms I dropped into for a period.
 I liked her and her general attitude, so I asked her if she wanted to be my personal trainer while I was on the road (I tried travelling in a camper… but that failed), coaching me through whatever means I had (bands, pull-up rings, running).
 She agreed.

 Julia and I had good rapport, and she enjoyed torturing me, making me do burpees in the wilderness.
 But we always knew that bands had their limits.
 They were fine if they’re all I had, but they’re hard to use.

 Focusing on Powerlifting at a Gym

 Then in February of 2021 I found myself in one place for the next 3-9 months.
 This was the first time this would happen in a while!

 I told Julia: Let’s get me stronger.
 I’ll go to a real gym.